Keyboard shortcuts

 Dynamic Analysis

 The Rust programming language does not prevent you from writing invalid code, it just makes it a lot harder.
-The default state is that code is subject to the borrow checker, which ensures that it is memory-correct.
-However, sometimes you do want to write some code that opens up a little hatch and lets you take on the burden of validating that it is correct yourself: unsafe code.
+The default state is that code is subject to the borrow checker, which ensures memory safety.
+However, sometimes you need to write code that bypasses these safety guarantees and places the burden of ensuring correctness on you: unsafe code.

-A typical Rust program does not use a lot of unsafe code.
-It is more the exception that crates use it, and if they do it tends to be in small, contained spaces.
-Rust does not eliminate the ability to shoot yourself into the foot, it just forces you to be intentional about it.
-In languages like C or C++, any piece of code is an unsafe block, it’s like the wild west.
+A typical Rust program contains minimal unsafe code.
+Most crates avoid it, and when they do use it, it tends to be in small, contained sections.
+Rust doesn’t eliminate the ability to shoot yourself in the foot; it just forces you to be intentional about it.
+In languages like C or C++, effectively all code is implicitly unsafe, without the clear boundaries Rust provides.

 Sometimes, you would like to check if the unsafe code you have written is in fact valid.
-This can be a bit tricky, because the thing you are trying to catch is undefined behaviour.
-For example, reading one byte past an array would not necessarily cause your program to crash, instead you would just read garbage.
+This can be challenging because what you’re trying to catch is undefined behavior.
+For example, reading one byte past an array’s bounds wouldn’t necessarily cause your program to crash; you might simply read garbage data.

-One solution here is to use dynamic analysis, where your program is run in a special way (instrumented or emulated) and a higher-level tool validates every action your program takes.
-If your program triggers any of these undefined behaviours, then you get an error and a description of what it did wrong:
+One solution is to use dynamic analysis, where your program runs in a special environment (instrumented or emulated) and a higher-level tool validates every action your program takes.
+If your program triggers any undefined behavior, you receive an error and a description of what went wrong:

 • Read uninitialized memory